-Move the pointer anywhere over the movie to show the playback controls.
-Controls for audio files are always visible.
+Move the pointer anywhere over the video to show the playback controls.
+(Controls for audio files are always visible.)

 Use the playback controls to play the video or audio file; you can drag the controls to move them out of the way.

 If your Mac has a Touch Bar, you can use the playback controls in the Touch Bar.